dzt2/DMSGen/README.md

 1. Open terminate to run shell file "setup.sh"
 2. If "dmsg" is generated then it succeeds to compile the code.
-3. command line like the following:
+3. Command line for DMSGen is like the following:
 	./dmsg [bias] [testnum] [input_file] [output_file]?

 	--[bias]: integer to the first id for tests in current score-function;